shtse8/fluxus/docs/api/generated/src/functions/computedProvider.md

 (`reader`) => `T`

 The function that computes the derived state.
 It receives a [ScopeReader](../interfaces/ScopeReader.md) to access other providers.
   It's crucial to use `reader.watch` or `reader.read` within this function to establish dependencies correctly for automatic recomputation.

+### options?

+`ProviderOptions`

 ## Returns